lauren-west/cs124/docs/design.md

 ![](https://user-images.githubusercontent.com/54875885/134599173-99db41f8-2498-42b8-ad3c-f612856261a5.png)

- Our last alternative design prior to settling on our current one, we followed a standard simple list app with everything linearly lining up, and on the left side of the screen, we had different selections of lists/tasks in case someone wanted to group their To-Do's separately.
+ Another alternative design we had followed a standard simple list app with everything linearly lining up, and on the left side of the screen, we had different selections of lists/tasks in case someone wanted to group their To-Do's separately.
 We found this design to also be a bit too cluttered, so we decided to instead make the homepage a list of lists, and then within each list give the option to return to the homepage by swiping right or hitting an X button:

 ![](https://user-images.githubusercontent.com/54875885/134599183-414a0b2f-2302-4f1f-ae8e-d0d829456922.png)